urbit/shrub/pkg/arvo/neo/cod/std/src/fil/introduction.md

 # Chapter 0: Introduction

 Shrubbery is a new in-development application model for Urbit.
-This guide will introduce the foundational Shrubbery concepts and get you started writing shrubs of your own. *It is aimed at Urbit developers who have at least been through App Academy, or otherwise have at least written a Gall agent.*
+This guide will introduce the foundational Shrubbery concepts and get you started writing shrubs of your own. *It is aimed at Urbit developers who have at least been through App Academy, or are otherwise familiar with Gall agents.*

 At time of writing, Shrubbery's build system lives in a Gall agent called `%neo`.
 You can install this agent on a comet or moon with `|install ~met %neo`.
 You can install this desk on a fakeship from the GitHub repo, as detailed below.